LinqingChen/selective-attn/readme_commands.txt

 COMPUTING THE REPRESENTATIONS:(Manually make directories for representations in model-path src-rep or tgt-rep before running, Here the data files should be in format docid ||| source ||| target)

-./build_gpu/transformer-computerep --dynet-mem 15500 --model-path $modelfname --input_doc $fname --input_type 2 --rep_type 1
+./build_gpu/transformer-computerep --dynet_mem 15500 --model-path $modelfname --input_doc $fname --input_type 2 --rep_type 1

 (Note: rep_type tells whether the representation computed is monolingual (from encoder) or bilingual (from decoder) and input_type tells whether the input is training, dev or test.)